AlvaroAltamiranoM/Webscrapping-job-vacancies-in-Latin-America/README.md

-# Webscrapping-job-vacancies-in-Central-America
+# Webscrapping-job-vacancies-in-Latin-America

 #About

-This project webscrappes online job vacancies webpages in Central America.
+This project webscrappes online job vacancies webpages in Latin America.

 #Justification